mpanighetti/dnd5e-rhythmancy/docs/ch-3-rhythmancy-classes.md

 # Chapter 3: Rhythmancy Classes

-This section includes new subclass options with abilities centered around the use of rhythmancy magic.
+This chapter presents new subclasses with abilities centered around the use of rhythmancy magic:

-## Bard

-At level 3, a Bard gains the choice of a subclass.
-The following option is made available to you when making that choice: the College of Legends.
+- **College of Legends:** A Bard who enhances magic with musical performance

+- **Reveler:** A Fighter who dances to the rhythm of magical song

+- **Wild Composer:** A Ranger who crafts magical instruments to share the music of nature

-### College of Legends
+## College of Legends (Bard)

 _Recall Lost Knowledge in Magical Song_

 Though all bards have the ability to learn rhythmancy spells, practitioners of the College of Legends have built entire careers out of unlocking the magic sealed within these songs.
 These maestros are often sought out as teachers to aid new students in their rhythmantic studies, passing on what they learned from their own masters of the craft.

-#### Level 3: Legendary Recall
+### Level 3: Legendary Recall

 You have extensively pored through history books and sought out hidden knowledge of ancient heroes.
 You gain Proficiency in two skills of your choice from the following list: Arcana, History, Nature, or Religion.
 Additionally, when you take the Study action, you can expend one use of Bardic Inspiration; roll the Bardic Inspiration die, and add the number rolled to the d20.

-#### Level 3: Rhythmantic Savant
+### Level 3: Rhythmantic Savant

 You have an innate understanding of the magic of music and how to wield it.
 You gain the following benefits.